Cape Breton Island seaside farm #58624 Purchase

 After setting up camp in Cape Breton Highlands National Park I anxiously began to scout out the coastal drive.
-Along the west coast the Cabot Trail climbs high and has stupendous views of the Gulf of Saint Lawrence.
-At its height you can see all the way to the Magdalen Islands, situated nearly in the center of the Gulf.
+Along the west coast, the Cabot Trail climbs high and has stupendous views of the Gulf of Saint Lawrence.
+At its height, you can see to the Magdalen Islands, situated nearly in the center of the Gulf.
 I like to think this section of the Cabot Trail is Canada’s east coast version of Big Sur in California.
 After winding up along the coast the road heads inland to the plateau highlands and a dramatic change of scenery.

 Cape Breton Highlands National Park, Nova Scotia #58564 Purchase

-Dominated by boreal forest with a distinct sub-arctic feel, the Cape Breton Plateau is a windswept wilderness of barrens, bogs and lakes.
+Dominated by boreal forest with a distinct sub-arctic feel, the Cape Breton Plateauis a windswept wilderness of barrens, bogs, and lakes.
 Most people think of the Appalachian Mountains ending at Mount Katahdin in Maine.
 However, geologically they continue much further north.
-Cape Breton Plateau is actually an Appalachian mountain worn down by glacial activity.
+Cape Breton Plateau is an Appalachian mountain worn down by glacial activity.
 To reach the true end of this ancient chain of mountains you would need to travel as far as the highlands of Gros Morne National Park in Newfoundland.
-Since the weather was grey and forbidding on the plateau I headed back to photograph the coastal drive in evening light.
+Since the weather was grey and forbidding on the plateau I headed back to photograph the coastal drive in the evening light.

 While in the park I wanted to hike the Skyline Trail to photograph the iconic view from the top.
-At the end of the trail a dramatic headlands cliff overlooks the winding road and the vast expanse of the Gulf of Saint Lawrence.
-This trail and view is one of the hallmarks of the park.
+At the end of the trail, a dramatic headlands cliff overlooks the winding road and the vast expanse of the Gulf of Saint Lawrence.
+This trail and view are one of the hallmarks of the park.
 However, my timing to get there was poor.
-I failed to take the length of the hike into consideration, it would’ve been dark by the time I made it there.
-I was fortunate to drive to an alternate overlook just in time make a few photos of evening light breaking through the clouds.
+I failed to consider the length of the hike, it would’ve been dark by the time I made it there.
+I was fortunate to drive to an alternate overlook just in time to make a few photos of evening light breaking through the clouds.

 Cabot Trail Cape Breton Highlands National Park, Nova Scotia #58637 Purchase

 Back on the lobster hunt, as we found out in New Brunswick, lobster was out of season.
-However, we were lucky enough to find that in Margaree Harbour the Island Sunset Lobster Pound still had some some available.
-After chatting with the friendly owner and a patron about our travels we hurried back to camp to cook our long anticipated crustaceans.
-In the warm afternoon sun we made a glorious mess of cracked shells lobster meat and melted butter!
+However, we were lucky enough to find that in Margaree Harbour the Island Sunset Lobster Pound still had some available.
+After chatting with the friendly owner and a patron about our travels we hurried back to camp to cook our long-anticipated crustaceans.
+In the warm afternoon sun, we made a glorious mess of cracked shells lobster meat, and melted butter!
 This was the way to do it, out in the open air by the sea, not in a stuffy restaurant.